 Elizabeth Onyeabor: 1:52

 For me today, the relationship with perfectionism is that I would say that I'm no longer a practicing perfectionist.
 Okay, so, and I gotta say, I struggled a little bit with what I call myself now, really, because I don't meet the definition of a perfectionist.
 But all of us who have worked in the self-development area, we know that it's not something that you say, oh, okay, I've checked that off my list.
 I've checked that off my list.
 I've checked that off my list, that's never going to happen again, crappy, we know that.
 When we expand our comfort zone, these traits and behaviors pop up again.
 And so while I'm not practicing perfectionism, it's something that continues to be a part of my identity.
 And I have a lot greater awareness and tools to deal with that striving to be perfect.
 Okay,

 Michael Kithcart: 2:59

 What was that moment in your life?
 Or that moment in time?
-When you realize that you actually were a perfectionist?
-Did you go through a period of time where you denied it?
+When do you realize that you were a perfectionist?
+Did you go through a period where you denied it?
 Or was it a full embrace?
 And you were like a badge of honor?

 Elizabeth Onyeabor: 3:18